-• Step One (Minimum of three weeks):

-- Allow no on-campus visitors including volunteers; parents who support direct instruction in preschool classrooms are exempt - o Pause all on-campus extracurricular activities - Pause all gatherings (a gathering is any meeting or social activity outside of classroom instruction that includes more than four people) - Convene all meetings remotely - Reinforce the wearing of face coverings by staff, students, and any others who enter the campus

-• Step Two (Minimum of three weeks):

-- The school community has successfully implemented the Four Pillars and all associated modifications intended to reduce the spread of the virus for a minimum of three weeks with no or only sporadic and isolated cases - Open the campus only to visitors and volunteers who directly support instruction with expectations that all will honor the Four Pillars - Restrict extracurricular activities to those that directly support instruction, with expectations that any in-person activities will honor the Four Pillars - Restrict gatherings to only essential activities with no larger than four people - Convene most meetings remotely, specifically any that include groups larger than ten
+- Step One: School Opening (Minimum of three weeks) - County health conditions: the number of COVID-19 positive cases in the county remains flat or decreasing - Allow no on-campus visitors including volunteers; parents who support direct instruction in preschool classrooms are exempt - Pause all extracurricular activities - Pause all gatherings (a gathering is any meeting or social activity outside of classroom instruction that includes more than four people) - Convene all meetings remotely - Reinforce the wearing of face coverings by staff, students, and any others who enter the campus - Step Two (+Minimum of three weeks) - County health conditions: the number of COVID-19 positive cases in the county remains flat or decreasing - Open the campus only to visitors and volunteers who directly support instruction with expectations that all will honor the Four Pillars - Visitor time windows and locations will be clearly communicated, in the event that parents have to drop off or pick up materials during the school day. - Restrict extracurricular activities to those that directly support and intersect with instruction, with expectations that any in-person activities will honor the Four Pillars - Restrict gatherings to groups smaller than ten people - Convene most meetings remotely, specifically any that include groups larger than ten - Consider holding sports (if allowed by health orders) and school-related performances with no spectators or audience members.
+Conduct all such activities within the guidance of the Four Pillars

-• Step Three (Minimum of three weeks):

-- The school community has successfully implemented the Four Pillars and all associated modifications intended to reduce the spread of the virus for a minimum of three weeks with no or only sporadic and isolated cases - Allow volunteers and visitors on campus with strict adherence to the Four Pillars - Restrict instructional and interest-based extracurricular activities to those that can be implemented with small groups who can physically distance - Convene high priority gatherings comprised of no more than 50 people, including sport and performance-based activities, that can be conducted within the guidance of the Four Pillars
+- Based on the San Mateo County School Reopening Framework, Woodside School will start introducing activities in Step 2 - Priority will be given to activities that directly support instruction and those conducted with health and hygiene protocols and physical distancing (i.e., cross country and tennis). - No spectators will be allowed. - Step Three: (+Minimum of three weeks) - County health conditions: the number of COVID-19 positive cases in the county remains flat or decreasing - Allow volunteers and visitors on campus with strict adherence to the Four Pillars - Restrict instructional and interest-based extracurricular activities to those that can be implemented with small groups who can physically distance - If county health orders allow, convene high priority gatherings comprised of no more than 50 people, including sport and performance-based activities that can be conducted within the guidance of the Four Pillars.